Building Sustainable Recruitment Systems: Insights from Melissa Kelly

 Interview Best Practices

-Question: When people actually get to the interview stage, what really matters in these conversations?
+Question: When candidates reach the interview stage, what really matters in these conversations?
 What works well, and what works against a candidate?

 Question: Do you provide this kind of training?